 Information about our services for patients and families.Find out more

-St Barnabas House is pioneering five key new developments during 2016 that will transform our hospice care service over the next five years.
+St Barnabas House is pioneering five key new developments that will transform our hospice care service over the next five years.

-We have created a new specialist nursing service with four dedicated Nurse Specialist supporting patients with End Stage Renal Failure, End Stage Liver Disease, Advanced Heart Failure and Dementia.
+We have created a Disease Specific Nursing Team with dedicated specialist nurses working in key areas of care to support patients with End Stage Renal Failure, End Stage Liver Disease and Advanced Heart Failure.

 Find out more about our disease specific care services.

-St Barnabas House is supporting echo, a 24 hour a day, seven day a week telephone support service for patients who have been diagnosed with a life-limiting illness which will co-ordinate end-of-life care services for people across our catchment area and beyond.
+We are one of the leading partners of Echo, a 24 hour a day, seven day a week, nurse-led telephone support service for patients who have been diagnosed with a life-limiting illness.
+Echo co-ordinates end of life care for people across our catchment area and beyond.

-‘Wellbeing’ is the name we give to rehabilitative palliative care – enabling patients not to simply continue living, but to maximise their physical and mental health; giving them the chance to achieve a better quality of life, for longer.
+‘Wellbeing’ is the name we give to rehabilitative palliative care, enabling patients to maximise their physical and mental wellbeing, giving them the chance to have a better quality of life.

 We are introducing a new Therapy and Support Team which will work across all areas of the service we provide.
 We will be exploring new ways in which we can improve the way we support some of our patients at an earlier stage of their disease journey, through a focus on rehabilitation.

 This is very much geared towards a stronger focus on helping patients maximise their independence and ability to undertake everyday tasks that we all quite possibly take for granted.

 Our Education Team is currently supporting 28 care homes through various programmes.
 We are reaching nurses, care support workers, managers and team members across the community to share our knowledge and best practice of palliative care for the benefit of those approaching the end of life.